asif31iqbal/WeblogChallenge/solution/README.md

 1. For predicting next minutes load, I tried several approaches - Weighted Moving Average, Exponential Moving Average, Linear Regression and LSTM.
 LSTM seems to give the best results, I compared the MAE and R2 scores.
 2. I made my best interpretation and did it accordingly.
 Would be happy to discuss.
 3. Same goes here.

+## Languages and Tools used:

+- Python
+- PySpark
+- Numpy
+- Pandas
+- Scikit Learn
+- Keras (with TensorFlow backend)